-Search on for missing woman in Far North
+Search and Rescue squad on way to search for missing Far North woman

 Advertisement

-The Northland police Search and Rescue squad are travelling to the area and will begin searching this afternoon.
+The Northland police search and rescue squad are travelling to the area and will begin searching this afternoon.